Understanding Git Internals

 Git PKT Line Format

-For example, see the line starting with 0155.
+For example, the line starting with 0155:

 015547b37f1a82bfe85f6d8df52b6258b75e4343b7fd HEADmulti_ack thin-pack side-band side-band-64k ofs-delta shallow deepen-since deepen-not deepen-relative no-progress include-tag multi_ack_detailed allow-tip-sha1-in-want allow-reachable-sha1-in-want no-done symref=HEAD:refs/heads/master filter object-format=sha1 agent=git/github-203a3d8c358f

-The 0155 part indicates that the line is 341(0x155) bytes long.
-You can check for it yourself.
+The 0155 prefix indicates that the line is 341 (0x155) bytes long.

 Lines starting with # are comments and can be ignored.
-However, git protocol specifies that the server must respond with # service=git-upload-pack on the first line.
+However, the git protocol specifies that the server must respond with # service=git-upload-pack on the first line.

 <4 bytes for size><20 bytes for shasum><space><ref_name>\n